Temporal Network Analysis Using Zigzag Persistence: Background

-The same algebra that makes it possible for standard persistence allows for computation of when homology features are born and die based on the zigzag persistence, however some of the intuition is lost.
+The same algebra that makes it possible for standard persistence to be represented in a diagram allows for computation of when homology features are born and die based on the zigzag persistence, however one must take care as some of the intuition from standard persistence is lost.
 We can again track this with a persistence diagram consisting of persistence pairs $(b_i, d_i)$.
-In the case of a class appearing or disappearing at the union complex $K_{\alpha_{i},\alpha_{i+1}}$, we draw the index at the average $(\alpha_{i+1}-\alpha_i)/2$.
+In the case of a class appearing or disappearing at the union complex $K_{\alpha_{i},\alpha_{i+1}}$, we draw the index at the average $(\alpha_i+\alpha_{i+1})/2$.
 If a topological feature persists through the last simplicial complex we set its death as the end time of the last window or index $n+0.5$.

 To demonstrate how zigzag persistence tracks the changing topology in a sequence of simplicial complexes we will use a simple example shown in Fig.~\ref{fig:simple_zigzag_example}.
 The sequence of simplicial complexes are shown as $[K_{0}, K_{1}, K_{2}]$, with unions given by $K_{0,1}$ and $K_{1,2}$.
 The persistence diagram then tracks where topological features of various dimensions of $H_p$ (dimension 0 and 1 for this example) form and disappear.
 For example, for $H_0$ there are two components in $K_{0}$.
 At the next simplicial complex $K_{0,1}$ the two $0$-dimensional features combine signifying one of their deaths which is tracked in the persistence diagram as the persistence pair $(0,0.5)$ since 0.5 is the average of $0$ and $1$.
 The component that persists remains throughout all of the simplicial complexes.
 Therefore, we set its death as the last time stamp plus 0.5 and record the persistence pair as $(0, 2.5)$.
-On the other there is a single loop (a 1-dimensional feature) which is shown only at $K_{0,1}$.
+On the other hand, there is a single loop (a 1-dimensional feature) which is shown only at $K_{0,1}$.
 For technical reasons, this is drawn as a point with birth time 0.5 (the average of $0$ and $1$) and death time 1 since it dies entering $K_{1}$.